Taylor Moore Betting Profile: The Sentry - PGA TOUR

 - He has finished with an average score of 1 those five times he's made the cut.

-- Moore has an average of 0.699 Strokes Gained: Putting in his past five tournaments.
+- Moore is averaging 0.699 in terms of Strokes Gained: Putting in his past five tournaments.

-- In his past five starts, Moore is averaging -5.102 Strokes Gained: Total.
+- Looking at Strokes Gained: Total, Moore has an average of -5.102 in his past five tournaments.

 Moore's Advanced Stats and Rankings